 The Mysteries Of The Sacred Valley of Tepoztlán

-Another interesting writer who has documented the magic and mysticism of Tepoztlán is Daniel Ruzo, who wrote a speculative book El Valle Sagrado De Tepoztlán: Los Templos Atlantes De México, which translates as The Sacred Valley of Tepoztlán: The Temples of Atlantis In Mexico.
+Another interesting writer who has documented the magic and mysticism of Tepoztlán is Daniel Ruzo, who wrote a speculative book called El Valle Sagrado De Tepoztlán: Los Templos Atlantes De México, which translates as The Sacred Valley of Tepoztlán: The Temples of Atlantis In Mexico.

 Daniel Ruzo was an esoteric sage, an occult researcher and a scholar of ancient cultures whose renegade work of archaeological speculation reminds me of the work of Graham Hancock whose recent book America Before: The Key to Earth’s Lost Civilization challenges the deceptive Colonial Narrative of indigenous people origins and roots in the Americas.